jeffskinnerbox/blog/content/ideas/picking-a-cad-package.md

 ## The Art of Electronics

-None of these tools will be a substute for a mastering of the domain of electronics.
+None of these tools will be a substitute for a mastering of the domain of electronics.
 To to that, you man not start here, but you should certainly finish here:
 [The Truth is in There: The Art of Electronics, the x-Chapters](https://hackaday.com/2020/01/23/the-truth-is-in-there-the-art-of-electronics-the-x-chapters)